 26 - Women’s Equality Day

-A day celebrating the adoption of the 19th Amendment to the Constitution, which prohibits state or federal government from denying the right to vote based on sex.
+Commemorates the 1920 passage of the 19th Amendment to the Constitution, granting women the right to vote.

 31 - Halloween